mehdifassifihri/resume-job-matcher-backend/docs/DEPLOYMENT.md

-# Deployment Guide
+# AI Resume & Job Matcher - Deployment Guide

+## 🚀 Enterprise Deployment Guide

-This guide provides comprehensive instructions for deploying the AI Resume & Job Matcher application in various environments, from development to production.
+This comprehensive guide provides detailed instructions for deploying the AI Resume & Job Matcher application in various enterprise environments, from development to production.
+This premium system is designed for scalability, security, and high-performance commercial use.

 ## Table of Contents